KarakoA/MAThesis/README.md

 ```bash
 npm run create-results
 ```
-View all snapshots in browser `resources/test-files`
+Start a server to view all snapshots in the browser
 ```bash
 npm run results
 ```